-5. Committee membership and notification:
+6. Committee membership and notification:

 a.
 Notification and vacancies: No election, selection, or appointment to a committee shall be effective until the organization or other party entitled to make the choice notifies National Office Management.
 Vacancies in a committee shall be filled by the committee, individual, organization, or group entitled to appoint the vacant committee membership position.
-When an athlete vacancy occurs and no alternate is available, the Athletes Advisory Committee chair may appoint an Active Athlete from the applicable discipline to the vacancy and/or serve as a voting alternate on any committee except Masters Track & Field and Masters Long Distance Running.
+When an athlete vacancy occurs and no alternate is available, the Athletes Advisory Committee may appoint an Active Athlete from the applicable discipline to the vacancy and/or serve as a voting alternate on any committee except Masters Track & Field and Masters Long Distance Running.
 In the latter two committees, where a vacancy occurs and no alternate is available, the vacancy may be filled by the consent of the athlete representatives present.

 b.
 Elections: Regulation 9-E applies to committee elections.
 The committee may adopt other rules not conflicting with Regulation 9-E.